EXboys/micropython-demo/README.md

 micropython-demo

 # microtpl
 A template that likes jinja2 or smarty in PHP,it can works with miropython.
+I have test it in esp8266 witch's mem size is just 36k. microtpl only spends 1000 bytes mem when you run it

 ```python
 import mirotpl